A fan’s guide – the club from early doors to today

 United never impressed in Europe again.
 McLean left in 1993, remained chairman but bowed out after an unsavoury incident with a journalist in 2000.

-Since McLean, highlights have included lifelong United fan Craig Brewster scoring the only goal of the 1994 Scottish Cup Final – breaking the club’s Hampden hoodoo – and Craig Conway, signed by Brewster as manager in 2006, bagging two in the 2010 final.
+After McLean, highlights included lifelong United fan Craig Brewster scoring the only goal of the 1994 Scottish Cup Final – breaking the club’s Hampden hoodoo – and Craig Conway, signed by Brewster as manager in 2006, bagging two in the 2010 final.

 Ground Guide

-As Clepington Park, this area was a host of the game in Dundee in the very early days, as long ago as the 1870s.
+As Clepington Park, this area staged games in Dundee in the very early days, as long ago as the 1870s.
 It was Johnstone Wanderers who first added a fence and a stand but competition from nearby Dundee FC at Dens Park affected attendances and Wanderers were forced to merge, then to move.
 In came Dundee Hibernians in 1909, Wanderers folding soon afterwards.
 Hibernians became Dundee United and Clepington Tannadice.

 With United’s league status, the club bought the ground and began installing terracing and turnstiles.
 A cantilevered main stand opened in 1962.
 The need for further modernisation coincided with the club’s years of domestic success and European progress – though Tannadice remained mainly standing-only.
 Through the early 1990s, stand by stand, the stadium became an all-seater of bright tangerine.

-Current capacity is 14,000.
+Current capacity is a shade over 14,000.
 Away fans are generally allocated the upper tier of the Jim McLean Fair Play Stand, an extension of the main Terry Kerr Stand.
 On the opposite touchline is the George Fox Stand, also twin-tiered.
-For most game, home fans gather round both goals, the West Stand, formerly known as The Shed, and the usually louder East, Eddie Thompson Stand.

 Going to the ground – tips and timings

-The walk from Wellgate Shopping Centre in town, up steep Hilltown then veering right up Main Street and Isla to the stadium should take 15-20min.
+The walk from Wellgate Shopping Centre in town, up steep Hilltown then veering right up Mains Road to the stadium should take 15-20mins.

 getting in